-4E.g., Camarillo v.
+E.g., Camarillo v.
 Carrols Corp., 518 F.3d 153, 156 (2d Cir.
 2008).

-5The statute defines a place of public accommodation as the followmust be a physical location.6 By contrast, the First and ing (if they affect commerce):
+The statute defines a place of public accommodation as the following (if they affect commerce):

 - (A) an inn, hotel, motel, or other place of lodging, except for an establishment located within a building that contains not more than five rooms for rent or hire and that is actually occupied by the proprietor of such establishment as the residence of such proprietor; - (B) a restaurant, bar, or other establishment serving food or drink; - (C) a motion picture house, theater, concert hall, stadium, or other place of exhibition or entertainment; - (D) an auditorium, convention center, lecture hall, or other place of public gathering; - (E) a bakery, grocery store, clothing store, hardware store, shopping center, or other sales or rental establishment; - (F) a laundromat, dry-cleaner, bank, barber shop, beauty shop, travel service, shoe repair service, funeral parlor, gas station, office of an accountant or lawyer, pharmacy, insurance office, professional office of a health care provider, hospital, or other service establishment; - (G) a terminal, depot, or other station used for specified public transportation; - (H) a museum, library, gallery, or other place of public display or collection; - (I) a park, zoo, amusement park, or other place of recreation; - (J) a nursery, elementary, secondary, undergraduate, or postgraduate private school, or other place of education; - (K) a day care center, senior citizen center, homeless shelter, food bank, adoption agency, or other social service center establishment; and - (L) a gymnasium, health spa, bowling alley, golf course, or other place of exercise or recreation.